 NO MODIFICATIONS TO THE MACHINE ARE PERMITTED WITHOUT PRIOR APPROVAL FROM HYD-MECH.
-ANY APPROVED MODIFICATIONS SHOULD ONLY BE UNDERTAKEN BY TRAINED PERSONNEL.
+ANY AP-PROVED MODIFICATIONS SHOULD ONLY BE UNDERTAKEN BY TRAINED PERSONNEL.

-LIFTING THE S20P WITH A FORK LIFT
+LIFTING THE S23P WITH A FORK LIFT

-The S20P is shipped with a shipping pallet attached to the saw.
+The S23P is shrink-wrapped and shipped on a pallet.
 When lifting the pallet with a forklift truck make sure that the load is firmly balanced.
-Minimum fork length of 72" (1827 mm) is recommended to safely lift the pallet.
+The pallet length dimension is 110" (2794 mm).
+A minimum fork length of 48" (1219 mm) is recommended to safely lift the pallet.